 EESC W4550y Plant Ecophysiology 3 pts.Not offered in 2014-2015.
 Prerequisites: general biology or instructor's permission.
 Given in alternate years.
 Plant organismal responses to external environmental conditions and the physiological mechanisms of plants that enable these responses.
 An evolutionary approach is taken to analyze the potential fitness of plants and plant survival based on adaptation to external environmental factors.
 2-hour lab on Fridays at Lamont.

 EESC W4600x Earth Resources and Sustainable Development 3 pts.
 Prerequisites: None; high school chemistry recommended.
 Survey of the origin and extent of mineral resources, fossil fuels, and industrial materials, that are non renewable, finite resources, and the environmental consequences of their extraction and use, using the textbook Earth Resources and the Environment, by James Craig, David Vaughan and Brian Skinner.
 This course will provide an overview, but will include focus on topics of current societal relevance, including estimated reserves and extraction costs for fossil fuels, geological storage of CO2, sources and disposal methods for nuclear energy fuels, sources and future for luxury goods such as gold and diamonds, and special, rare materials used in consumer electronics (e.g., "Coltan", mostly from Congo) and in newly emerging technologies such as superconducting magnets and rechargeable batteries (e.g., heavy rare earth elements, mostly from China).
 Guest lectures from economists, commodity traders and resource geologists will provide "real world" input.
 Discussion Section Required.
-Science Requirement: Partial Fulfillment.
+CC/GS: Partial Fulfillment of Science Requirement.

 Given in alternate years.
 Enrollment limited to 20.
 Priority based on seniority (graduate students, graduating seniors, etc.)